-- Sometimes clarity and flow are in conflict - 1.
-"A black hole is created by the collapse of a dead star into a point perhaps no larger than a marble." - 2.
-"The collapse of a dead star into a point perhaps no larger than a marble creates a black hole." - (2) is more clear - "Some astonishing questions about the nature of the universe have been raised by scientists exploring the nature of black holes in space.
+- Sometimes clarity and flow are in conflict - "A black hole is created by the collapse of a dead star into a tiny sphere." - 2.
+"When a dead star collapses into a tiny sphere, it creates a black hole." - (2) is more clear - "Some astonishing questions about the nature of the universe have been raised by scientists exploring the nature of black holes in space.
 (1) or (2) So much matter compressed into so little volume changes the fabric of space around it in profoundly puzzling ways."